anjana-jose/restaurant-tracker/src/technical questions.md

     }, [props.cities]);

 3. How would you track down a performance issue in production?
 Have you ever had to do this?
+    I have encountered a situation where the page was taking more than a minute to load which had a large form with several fields in production.
+Happened when the form has got lots o fields with prepolulated lists.

+    Analysed the rendering pattern with a profiler and checked the re-renderings happening within each component.
+And I have used shouldComponentUpdate to make sure unnecessary renderings are not happeing.
+Also wrapped the component using React.memo to memoize the component.

 4. How would you improve the API that you just used?

+    The current API is not paginated and works only with a search parameter.
+It would have been nice if the API is paginated and works even without a filter associated with it.

 5. Please describe yourself using JSON.

     {